wiseman-timelord/AntiMsVirus10-11/README.md

 7. Utilize your choice of Security software on the computer, I advise passive protection ran monthly.

 ### NOTATION
+- Programs such as, `DoNotSpy` and `0&0 Shut Up` and `Windows Privacy Tweaker` and `xp-AntiSpy`, are better quality, but will not achive same things, this is why I ended up making AntiMsVirus.
 - This is a program you probably want to use AFTER, you have setup all the stuff known to be sentitive, such as installing, WSL2 or things requiring MS Store, definately do that FIRST.
 - DisableSatanInside-10 has been merged into this program and is no longer a separate project.
 - You should also know and understand ALL of the things that this program is capable of disabling/breadking, as there will be consequences later.
 You may NOT want to enable all the hacks.